Can You Run Pool Pump Without Skimmer? Safe Solutions

 - Close the skimmer valve completely - Turn the valve handle to shut off suction from the skimmer

-- Open the main drain valve fully - Ensure maximum suction from the bottom of your pool
+- Open the main drain valve fully - Ensure maximum suction from the bottom of your pool.
+Verify that your main drain has a proper anti-vortex cover securely in place before operating

 - Prime your pump - Fill the pump basket and impeller housing with water to prevent air lock